Home Run Derby: History

 For the first time in Derby history, Shohei Ohtani became both the first pitcher and the first Japanese player to participate in 2021.

 Some notable performances in the Derby include Bobby Abreu in 2005, who won the Derby with a then-record 41 homers, including a then-record 24 in the first round.
+In 2008, Josh Hamilton broke the record for most home runs in a single round, with 28.
+This included 13 consecutive home runs and 7 that traveled over 500 feet.
 Vladimir Guerrero Jr. broke the first-round record in 2019 with 29 home runs.
 He broke that record in the following round, hitting 40 home runs in 2 tiebreakers.
 The previous overall record was set in 2016 by Giancarlo Stanton, who finished with a total of 61 home runs, defeating Todd Frazier in the final round.
 The current overall record is held by Guerrero Jr. at a mark of 91, set in 2019.
 Only three participants, Yoenis Céspedes, Stanton, and Pete Alonso, have won the Home Run Derby without being selected to the All-Star Game.
 Alonso broke Guerrero's first-round record in 2021 with 35 homers on his way to his second straight Derby Title (the first being in 2019 with a final round win over Guerrero).

+With his win in 2023, Guerrero Jr. joined his father Vladimir Guerrero (the 2007 winner) as the first father-son duo to win the Derby.